 So, what are some of these skills?

 1. We analyze and interpret research.
 Throughout both of my History degrees, I sifted through hundreds (if not thousands) of documents; primary and secondary sources.
-I learned how to evaluate what research was valuable and what was garbage.
+I learned how to evaluate what research was valuable and what was garbage and used sound evidence to present my case.
 I always had a back up to a back up and learned how to use these documents to my advantage.

 2. We are awesome communicators.
 Personally, I’ve developed this from studying Public History (how we communicate the academic stuff to the regular Joe on the street, who has no knowledge or background in History).
 Historians develop key presentation skills when studying History.
 We learn how to speak in a concise way, as well as write clearly and to the point.

 3. We pick up on the little things.
-We pick up on things that you might not event think of!
-We also develop this through years of writing papers and sifting through the research.
+We pick up on things that you might not even think of!
+We are trained to see the things that others may not.
+Our attention to detail is second to none.

 4. We analyze trends.
 As stated previously, we reflect on the present by referring to the past.
-This can be very helpful when looking at business success or failure.
+This can be very helpful when looking at business success or failure or when we need to look at the past to solve something in the present.
+How did we solve this before?

 I could go on…but this is a blog post and not a book.